mfrasca/ecto/guides/howtos/Navigating Relations.md

 > when it comes to writing the migration corresponding to what we change in the schemas.
 > Different views have been discussion in the Ecto project about this, and the bottom line is
 > that programmers need to know what they mean, and it's programmers who should tell Ecto, not
-> the opposite way: we need to maintain both the schemas, and the migration files, and make
+> the opposite way: we need to maintain both: the schemas, and the migration files, and make
 > sure they are consistent with each other.

 As of now what we have written is instructions how to connect to a database, a schema referring to a database table, and no database table implementing what the schema requires.
-What we need is steps to create that database table, and this is what we call a migration.
+What we need is steps to create that database table, and this is what we call the initial migration.

 So let's get to work and write our first migration, relative to moving from an empty database to one with the above schema definitions.
-We use the `ecto.gen.migration` rule to create a boilerplate named migration, we call it `initial_migration`,
+We use the `ecto.gen.migration` rule to create a boilerplate migration, and let's call it `initial_migration`,

 ```
 mix ecto.gen.migration initial_migration
 ```

-and we fill in the blanks in the newly created file:
+We fill in the blanks in the newly created file:

 ```iex
 defmodule Botany.Repo.Migrations.InitialMigration do